 Designer of the VARK questionnaire and associated resources.

-Neil Fleming has been a learner and a teacher.
-His main research interest has been in how people learn and how they use their modality preferences in their communication.
-His full-time teaching was divided between secondary, teacher education and university (Lincoln University, New Zealand) with ample recognition of his teaching and research prowess in those three sectors.
-For the past twenty years he has been facilitating active workshops on a variety of topics in North America, Asia and Europe travelling there in spring and fall.
-He has been the main author of the VARK books available online on this website.
-Recently he has been in demand for work with customer service applications of the VARK principles in business educational environments.
-He has also been working with elite sports coaches on a learning-preferences approach to coaching individuals and teams.
-Apart from managing the interesting contacts with the VARK website he has frequent grandchildren duties, has two beehives on his urban property, tends his collection of 80 heritage roses and makes solid wood furniture as hobbies.
+Neil Fleming was a learner and a teacher.
+His main research interest was in how people learn and how they use their modality preferences in their communication.
+His full-time teaching was divided between secondary, teacher education, and university (Lincoln University, New Zealand) with ample recognition of his teaching and research prowess in those three sectors.
+For over twenty years he facilitated active workshops on a variety of topics in North America, Asia, and Europe traveling there in spring and fall.
+He was the main author of the VARK books available online on this website.
+He was in demand for work with customer service applications of the VARK principles in business educational environments.
+He also worked with elite sports coaches on a learning-styles approach to coaching individuals and teams.
+Apart from managing the interesting contacts with the VARK website he had frequent grandchildren duties, had two beehives on his urban property, tended his collection of 80 heritage roses, and made solid wood furniture as hobbies.

 A Brief Biography of Charles C Bonwell